Occupational Employment and Wages

 Staffing Pattern Data by Area and Industry

-The Massachusetts Department of Unemployment Assistance has produced occupational employment and wage industry staffing pattern data for the Commonwealth and for the 16 Workforce Development Areas (WDA's).
+The Massachusetts Department of Economic Research has produced occupational employment and wage industry staffing pattern data for the Commonwealth and for the 16 Workforce Development Areas (WDA's).
 The May 2020 data are available.
 Though these estimates were produced using the BLS methodology, they are not official BLS estimates.

 To obtain occupational industry staffing pattern data, please select the area and the 2, or 3-digit industry from the drop-down menus below.
 The published data, in Excel format, includes the occupation's employment data as well as the hourly and annual mean, median, entry and experienced wages.